 Russian Crook: What do you do when you run out of room?
 Stop killing people? [laughs]

 - Whatever Happened to the Mouse?: Nick Chinlund's character Bob Morgan is not seen again after chasing Mr. Magoo through the snow, suggesting he froze to death.

 - Or, at the very least, arrested.

 - Who's on First?: The bad guy is a Brazilian drug lord by the name of Ortega Peru.
-This leads to a lot of confused dialogue whenever someone says that Peru is in Brazil.
+This leads to a sequence in which Waldo becomes very confused when Mr. Magoo tries to explain that Peru is in Brazil.

 - Worthless Yellow Rocks: Mr. Magoo on a couple of occasions when given the Star of Kuristan by Angus doesn't recognize it for what it is and assumes it to just be a worthless stone or toy that he assumes Agnes wants to play fetch with and just tosses it out a window.